Race and ethnicity in censuses: Ukraine

 People in Ukraine (when it was still a part of the Russian Empire) were enumerated by native tongue in the 1897 Russian Empire Census.
 In addition to the Soviet Union enumerating people by ethnicity for its entire existence, Ukraine also enumerated people by ethnicity in its only post-Soviet census in 2001.

 United Kingdom

-The United Kingdom began counting people by ethnicity in 1991.
+In the United Kingdom, the censuses of Great Britain began counting people by ethnicity in 1991, with Northern Ireland following in 2001.
 There eventually became more of an interest in enumerating ethnic minorities after large-scale racial minority immigration to the United Kingdom began in the post-World War II era.
 The United Kingdom previously planned to enumerate people by ethnicity in 1981, but changed its mind after the large non-response rate to this question in the 1979 Test Census.
 In 1979, many ethnic minorities refused to answer this question due to the fear of deportation.
 In the 2011 census, the ethnic group options for England and Wales were White, Mixed, Asian British, Black British, Chinese or other ethnic group, and Not stated, with ethnic origin sub-group choices for most of these.
 The census in the United Kingdom also included a question on country of citizenship between 1851 and 1961.